Sisters Candace & Violet sidestep the antics of their mother and aunt at their uncle's funeral while trying to solve the mystery of his death.

 Mamma said nothing, sipping her wine, aware of her sister’s glee.

 Aunt Clem chuckled.
 “Yes, I’m sure you can.
-You always did have a love for other people’s possessions, didn’t you, Grace?”
+You've always had a love for other people’s things, haven't you, Grace?”